twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 ![image-20240419223033977](.\Message Formats.assests\image-20240419223033977.png)

-Using a field separator makes it easy for computers to create and parse ASTM messages.
+ASTM messages are easy to implement.
+Using a field separator makes it easy for computers to create and parse these messages.

-Using a text editor like Notepad++, you can manually take apart this Order record and identify each field and the type of information in it.
+Let me show you how to manually take apart this Order record and identify each field and the type of information in it.

-You can use any text editor as long as it can display then line numbers and allow you to replace the field separator (|) with a Carriage Return (CR) and Line Feed (LF).
+You can use any text editor that can number the lines and allow you to replace the field separator (|) with a Carriage Return (CR) and Line Feed (LF).
 I'll demonstrate with Notepad++.

 ![image-20240420191928705](.\Message Formats.assests\image-20240420191928705.png)